NewJerseyStyle/LitePolis-database-default/README.md

 GRANT ALL ON DATABASE litepolis_default TO 'litepolis'@'%';
 CREATE ROLE table_operator;

-GRANT ALTER ON ALL TABLES IN DATABASE litepolis_default TO ROLE table_operator;
+GRANT ALL ON ALL TABLES IN DATABASE litepolis_default TO ROLE table_operator;

 GRANT table_operator TO USER 'litepolis'@'%';
 SET DEFAULT ROLE table_operator TO 'litepolis'@'%';